tiffany-organization/cftc-gitops/README.md

 While we did deploy these manifests ahead of our demo to save on some time, all we had to do was add the resource manifests to our Git Repository.

-The Flux agent is monitoring this entire repository, and it deployed the Sock Shop manifests on our behalf.
+The Flux agent is monitoring this repository, and it deployed the Sock Shop manifests on our behalf.

-Flux uses its git tag in this repository to keep track of what components it has already deployed, and what resources were updated or added that it needs to act upon.
+Flux uses its git tag in this repository (flux) to keep track of what components it has already deployed, and what resources were updated or added that it needs to act upon.

 What you see in the Git Repository is what is reflected in our EKS cluster.